msamedina/bionetverification/README.md

 ```

 ## 3. System Requirements
-Bionetverification has been tested on systems running Linux distributions: Ubuntu 18.04.5 LTS, Ubuntu 20.04.1 LTS
+Bionetverification has been tested on systems running Linux (Ubuntu 18.04.5 LTS, Ubuntu 20.04.1 LTS)
-(There is also the computer on campus, but I can't get the specs at this point.)
-RAM: 4 GB
+* RAM: 4 GB
-Number of Cores: 2
+* Number of Cores: 2
-CPU freq: 1.30GHz
+* CPU freq: 1.30GHz

 Scripts should be run using Python 3.